dask/distributed/docs/source/worker-state.rst

     The task can be found in the :attr:`WorkerState.constrained` queue. executing
     The task is currently being computed on a thread.
-    It can be found in the :attr`:WorkerState.executing` set and in the :attr:`distributed.worker.Worker.active_threads` dict. long-running
+    It can be found in the :attr:`WorkerState.executing` set and in the :attr:`distributed.worker.Worker.active_threads` dict. long-running
     Like ``executing``, but the user code called :func:`distributed.secede` so the task no longer counts towards the maximum number of concurrent tasks.
-    It can be found in the :attr`:WorkerState.long_running` set and in the :attr:`distributed.worker.Worker.active_threads` dict. rescheduled
+    It can be found in the :attr:`WorkerState.long_running` set and in the :attr:`distributed.worker.Worker.active_threads` dict. rescheduled
     The task just raised the :class:`~distributed.Reschedule` exception.
 This is a